twins4ashley/startup/notes.md

 - to deploy the startup use ./deployFiles.sh -k < yourpemkey> -h < yourdomain> -s startup
 - make sure you have saved in each file before deploying or changes won't be seen
 - must have index.html cause is default browser will upload
+- Span vs Div
+  - Span - inline-level element, used for grouping small chunks of text, must not be nested to avoid confusion
+  - Div - block-level element, used for grouping large chunks of text together, usually nested
+  - use span when want style particular part content differently or manipulate with JavaScript

 ## CSS
 - padding, border, margin